Statistics of a simple transmission mode on a lossy chaotic background: Introduction

 Under real laboratory conditions, there are also sources of a coherence loss in quantum transport, with finite absorption being one of them \cite{kuhl05a}.
 This has dramatic consequences in scattering, since the $S$ matrix becomes no longer unitary.
 For open quantum or wave chaotic systems, exact analytical results were recently obtained for various scattering characteristics at finite absorption \cite{savi03a,fyod03,fyod05,kuma13}.
 Recent advances in experimental techniques have made it possible to change absorption in a controlled way and to test the theory with high accuracy in microwave cavity experiments \cite{kuhl13}, including in particular the statistics of reflection and transmission coefficients~\cite{kuhl05,koeb10,diet10}, complex impedances \cite{hemm05,hemm06, grad14}, and decay rates~\cite{kuhl08}.

 On the theory side, the resonance scattering formalism \cite{Mahaux} is well adopted to treat both dynamical and statistical features of such systems on equal footing \cite{verb85,soko89,fyod97}.
-When combined with random matrix theory (RMT) to model internal chaotic dynamics~\cite{Stoeckmann,guhr98}, it offers a powerful tool to describe universal fluctuations in scattering, see \cite{mitc10,fyod11ox} for recent reviews.
+When combined with random matrix theory (RMT) to model internal chaotic dynamics~\cite{Stoeckmann,guhr98}, it offers a powerful tool to describe universal fluctuations in scattering, see Refs.~\cite{mitc10,fyod11ox} for recent reviews.
 The approach is also flexible in incorporating system-specific effects.
-In particular, the simple mode in such a context was recently introduced~\cite{savi17} as a useful model for quantifying fluctuations in an established (deterministic) transmission that are induced by complex environments.
+In particular, the simple mode in such a context was recently introduced as a useful model for quantifying fluctuations induced by complex environments in the transmission intensity \cite{savi17} and phase \cite{savi18}.
 For the complete characterisation of the scattering process, however, both transmission and reflection fluctuations need to be treated at the same time.
 This becomes even more challenging at finite losses, since the two are no longer related by the flux conservation.

-Here, we develop a general approach for scattering on the simple mode coupled to a lossy chaotic background.
-We derive exact results for the joint distribution of reflection and total transmission at arbitrary absorption and show that the distribution reveals a specific symmetry between its reflection and transmission sectors under the involution $\eta\to\eta^{-1}$.
+Here, we develop a general approach to scattering on the simple mode coupled to a lossy chaotic background.
+We derive exact results for the joint distribution of reflection and total transmission at arbitrary absorption.
+The distribution is shown to have a specific symmetry between its reflection and transmission sectors under the involution $\eta\to\eta^{-1}$.
 We also study marginal densities and the statistics of total losses.